 Options trading is a gamble.
-More specifically, these types of trades bet that the market will change directions according to an investor’s hunch.
 It’s also a contract to buy or sell a stock at a pre-determined price by a certain date.
+These types of trades place a bet that the market will change directions according to an investor’s hunch.

 Options trading allows investors to buy time and observe the market before committing to a final strategy, and if managed carefully, this strategy could amplify a portfolio’s returns.
 That said, options trading is quite complex and only suitable for experienced investors.
 (And even they can get it very, very wrong.)

 Complex securities should always make investors wary, no matter how wealthy they might be.
 With so much lingo surrounding this type of trading, it can be tempting to just nod along with a broker.
 But as many investors have learned the hard way, even if your broker seems confident, it’s always possible for options strategies to lose a significant amount of money.

 It’s essential to grasp basic options trading vocabulary before talking shop with your investment advisor or broker.

 The agreed-upon price for an option is called the “strike price.”
 Brokers can buy or sell at the strike price for a limited amount of time.
 Hopefully, the broker’s intuition about how the market will move is correct, and they’ll be able to buy or sell at a time when the difference between the market price and the strike price results in a healthy return.